MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-work-with-information-rights-management-settings.md

 description: "There are two types of Information Rights Management (IRM) settings available in Microsoft InfoPath: one for protecting access to InfoPath form templates, and one for controlling access to and actions on form data contained in completed forms."
 ---

-# How to: Work with Information Rights Management Settings
+# Work with Information Rights Management Settings

 There are two types of Information Rights Management (IRM) settings available in Microsoft InfoPath: one for protecting access to InfoPath form templates, and one for controlling access to and actions on form data contained in completed forms.